Skip to main content

 The Economic and Physiological Interplay

 The economic benefits secured through collective bargaining also have profound physiological implications.
 Unionized workers consistently earn higher wages and have better retirement benefits.
-This economic security is a powerful buffer against the financial precarity.
+This economic security is a powerful buffer against the chronic stress associated with financial precarity.
 The psychological relief afforded by a living wage and a stable financial future translates into reduced sympathetic nervous system tone and a lower allostatic load.
 This can lead to improved cardiovascular health, better glycemic control, and a more robust immune response.

 Furthermore, the reduction of income inequality within a unionized workforce can have community-level health benefits.
 Societies with lower levels of income inequality consistently demonstrate better health outcomes.
 By compressing the wage scale and lifting the floor for the lowest-paid workers, unions contribute to a social environment that is more conducive to public health, a phenomenon with demonstrable effects on population-level morbidity and mortality.